KateCB-DevOps/Asus-X299-Hackintosh/README.md

 3. Then enter: './UEFIPatch WS-X299-SAGE-10G-ASUS-3101.CAP' (Replace the file name of bios with whatever you named your bios)
 4. You should see some lines outputted in terminal ending with 'Image patched' and a new .CAP file with a .patched extension.
 Refer to your motherboard's manual (Search for BIOS FlashBack) and rename the .patched file you just created.
 (For example, WS X299 Sage/10G users, rename the .patched file to 'WSXTG.CAP')
 5. Perform BIOS Flashback.
+6. Add SSDT-AWAC.aml from the SSDT Folder to your EFI.